 The After-Action Review

-The after-action review is your feedback analysis as well as the best resource you’ll ever have for landing the job of your dreams.
-Allow me to explain how it works:
+The after-action review is your feedback analysis, as well as the best resource you’ll ever have for landing the job of your dreams.
+It’s an amazing tool when setting short-term career goals, so allow me to explain how it works:

 Whenever you make a key decision, and whenever you engage in a key action or project, you must determine and document what you expect will happen.